adobe/react-spectrum/README.md

 ### Browserify

 To use react-spectrum with browserify, you will need a plugin to extract the CSS into a separate file.
 One such plugin is [text-extractify](https://github.com/TiddoLangerak/text-extractify).
+This will build a CSS file containing all of the required styles for the components you imported.

 With the browserify CLI: